Hertz Graduate Fellowship

 IMPORTANT: The Foundation does not support study in pursuit of the M.D.
 Degree or work in descriptive biology, although it may support the Ph.D. portion of a joint M.D./Ph.D. study program.

 IMPORTANT: Hertz Graduate Fellowships may only be used for studies at a list of pre-approved graduate universities.
-To see the complete list of currently eligible schools, click here.
+Here is the complete list of eligible schools.

 Description: The Hertz Graduate Fellowship supports graduate students working towards the Ph.D. degree in the applied physical and engineering sciences, as well as those aspects of modern biology which apply the physical sciences intensively.
 It is important to stress that the term ‘applied sciences’ in this context is broadly construed to mean fields of endeavor in which one applies, invents, and/or develops results from the basic physical sciences to generate solutions to problems of comparatively near-term, widespread human interest.